OpenHD/XMavlinkService/README.md

-# Achieved, has been merged into openhd main repository
+# Achieved, has been merged into openhd main repository under openhd-telemetry

 ## Building
 sudo apt-get install libboost-all-dev